 One of the most iconic monuments in London is a huge commemorative column that was built in honor of a man who died during an important event in the early 19th century.

-In this post, you’ll discover the ultimate list of interesting Nelson’s Column facts, one of the most famous landmarks in the city!
+In this post, you’ll discover the ultimate list of interesting Nelson’s Column facts, one of the most famous attractions in the city!

 1. It stands on one of the most famous squares in London